Trends in gravitational wave emission in axisymmetric simulations of rotating core-collapse supernovae: Conclusions

 We additionally perform a spatial decomposition of the GW signal by radius.
 We identify the regions and frequencies primarily associated with the post-bounce ringdown phase, as well as later, once nascent convection and accretion start exciting $p$-modes and $g$-modes in the PNS and gain region.
 The oscillations associated with ringdown in particular possess a distinctive structure, with standing waves oscillating at $580 \, \mathrm{Hz}$ around a node which closely tracks the large positive entropy gradient at the edge of the PNS convective region.
 These oscillations appear to be at least partially driven by forcing motions in the PNS surface region.
 In about $100 \, \mathrm{ms}$ the ringdown decays away, revealing more stochastic motions in a layer between the PNS convective and surface regions.
 Some quadrupolar activity is present in the gain region (in the form of convective plumes, etc.), however as a direct contribution to the GW signal, it is subdominant to the contribution from the PNS.
 The primary role of these convective plumes in generating GWs is to accrete onto the PNS to excite PNS oscillation modes.

 Finally, we applied linear mode analysis to two of our simulations ($\mathrm{BF0\_noB}$ and SR1), to determine its suitability for rotating stars.
-While the analysis predicts mode frequency trajectories which match the non-rotating, non-magnetic $\mathrm{BF0\_noB}$ GW emission extremely well, the results of the analysis for the SR1 model are incompatible with the simulated GW spectra.
+While the analysis predicts mode frequency trajectories which match the respective GW emissions of models $\mathrm{BF0\_noB}$ and SR1, the emitting modes can only be reliably identified for the former, where the assumptions of spherical symmetry and staticity are fulfilled.
+For moderate rotation, only the mode frequency can be recovered, not the character of the mode, while for even faster rotation, no results can be obtained.

 Our results underscore that there are still significant open questions about the structure, excitation and coupling of PNS oscillation modes, especially in the case of rapid rotation.
 While rapidly rotating core-collapse supernova progenitors are rare, further research on these questions is required to prepare for a potential event in the Milky Way or its vicinity.
 The increased frequencies of the dominant high-frequency emission for the rotating case are plausible and strengthen the case for high-frequency GW detectors \citep{ackley_20} as probes of supernova physics in the event of a detection.
 However, the frequency structure of rotating PNSs clearly needs to be analyzed rigorously in the future by generalizing the techniques of the eigenmode analysis to the 2D case.
 This needs to be combined with a better understanding of mode coupling and mode excitation to resolve when and if more exciting features in the GW signal, such as emission bursts due to resonant coupling, can occur.